 You can find out more about Repair Cafe Malvern Hills' volunteers on the Volunteer page.

 What is the history of Repair Cafe Malvern Hills?

-Details on the RC H&W network Repair Cafés can be found in the Visit section.
-If you'd like further information on setting up a Repair Café in the West Midlands region, please complete the form on the Contact page or email: email@example.com.
+Details on the RC H&W and RCWM network Repair Cafés can be found in the Visit section.
+If you'd like further information on setting up a Repair Café in the West Midlands region, please complete the form on the Contact page or email: firstname.lastname@example.org.

 If you have more questions please look at our FAQs or drop us an email.
 If you would like to get involved as a volunteer with the Repair Café please do get in touch.